News & Insights

-It’s important to remember that under the Residential Tenancies Act, not only are tenants entitled to quiet enjoyment of their home, but they also have an obligation not to cause a disturbance.
+It’s important to remember that under the Residential Tenancies Act, not only are renters entitled to quiet enjoyment of their home, but they also have an obligation not to cause a disturbance.
 Being mindful of your noise level is a crucial component of living in an apartment happily.

 Once the best resolution is reached following consultation with the owners’ corporation, the residents are advised and remedial steps taken to resolve issues in a timely manner.
 These steps can involve issuing notice to residents, contacting insurance on behalf of owners regarding building issues and sourcing services of relevant professionals.

-Failing to abide by the rules set out by the owners’ corporation inevitably hinders harmonious living among tenants.
+Failing to abide by the rules set out by the owners’ corporation inevitably hinders harmonious living among renters.
 Parking and placing belongings unsuitably, loud music after cut off times and smoking are common pain points brought to the attention of the owners’ corporation and can result in a notice being issued to non compliant residents for breaching rules.